glennhenry/cs-notes/docs/computer-and-programming-fundamentals/08-programming-concepts/programming-concepts.md

 ### Debugging & Error Handling

-A **bug** in software is an error or unexpected behavior in software. **Debugging** is the process of identifying and resolving which part of the program's code causes the error. **Error handling**, is the process of handling or anticipating error that may occur during the execution of program.
-Error handling helps us to recover the program from error and preventing it to terminate abruptly.
+A **bug** in software is an error or unexpected behavior in software. **Debugging** is the process of identifying and resolving which part of the program's code causes the error. **Error handling** is the process of handling or anticipating error that may occur during the execution of program.
+Error handling helps us to recover the program from error and ideally prevent it to terminate abruptly (at least returning a helpful error message).

 #### Type of Error

-- Syntax Error : Syntax errors occur when the code violates the rules of the programming language's syntax.
+- **Syntax Error** : Syntax errors occur when the code violates the rules of the programming language's syntax.
 A syntax error typically occurs before the program execution, such as during the process of writing the code.
 Common examples of syntax errors include misspelled keywords, missing or mismatched parentheses or brackets, incorrect variable names, or improper use of operators.
-- Runtime Error : Runtime errors are the error that occurs during the execution of program.
+- **Runtime Error** : Runtime errors are the error that occurs during the execution of program.
 These errors may arise due to unexpected conditions, such as invalid user input (e.g., entering number when the application ask you to enter a character).
-- Logic Error : On the other hand, logic error doesn't involve the error of execution.
+- **Logic Error** : On the other hand, logic error doesn't involve the error of execution.
 They occur when the code executes correctly but does not produce the expected or desired result.
 Logical errors are typically caused by mistakes in the program's logic.
 For example, in a calculator application, the programmer mistakenly implemented a button intended for adding two numbers to instead perform subtraction between the numbers.

 #### Exception

 An exception is an event or condition that occurs during the execution of a program and disrupts the normal flow of instructions (considered as runtime error).
 It represents an unexpected situation in program which require to be handled.

 When an error occurs, the program raises or throws the exception.
-When we throw an exception, it typically involves creating an exception object that contains information about the exception, such as the type of exception and additional details.
+Exception can be thrown by the programmer's code or by the programming language.
+Exception is thrown using the `throw` or `raise` keyword.
+Furthermore, exception is typically included with details such as error information.

 #### Try-Catch